Annotation Type OnChange

 private void handleFOFAccountNameChange(SimpleFieldChange<Account, ?> change) {

-// Sees any change to any simple field in any friend-of-a-friend's Account
+// Sees any change to ANY simple field in ANY friend-of-a-friend's Account

 }